 Q: How can I find out how English professors describe their courses for next semester?

 A: Follow this link: Course descriptions.
 This page contains links to short descriptions of the active graduate and undergraduate course offerings from Kansas State University's Department of English.

-Q: How do I enroll in English 355, "Literature for Children"?
+Q: How do I enroll in courses that require permission such as English 355, "Literature for Children" ?

-A: Follow this link: How to Enroll in English 355.
+A: Follow this link: How to Enroll in Permission-Only Courses.